 You can start the process of minting an NFT by clicking the 'Create' button in the upper-righthand corner.

 After, you'll be taken to the "Create an NFT" page.
-Here you can select between uploading an image in JPG or PNG, or a video file in MP4 format, or a 3D file in GLFT or GLB format.
+Here you can select between uploading an image in JPG or PNG, a video file in MP4 format, or a 3D file in GLFT or GLB format.

 Upload a new artwork: Submit a JPG, PNG, or MP4 file that’s no larger than 50MB.
 For still images, a ~3000px width is ideal.
 For video, 1080p or 4K is best.
 Separately, this file will be lightly compressed for display across our website.
 We’ve found that landscape or square pieces look best on Foundation.